karthic25/SPONotify/README.md

-# notification_generator
+# spo_notification_generator
 ## Introduction
-Checks site for new posts at regular intervals, notifies through e-mail
+Checks SPO (Students' Placement Office, IITK) site for information on new announcements / pre-placement talks / tests / interviews at regular intervals, notifies through e-mail

 ## Python3 packages used
 These are the required packages, might need to be installed using